PhD in the Arts

 (PLEASE NOTE: Registration is only possible after submission of all required documents!)

-• The result of the first part of the selection procedure will be communicated to the applicants in Mid-May 2025.
+• The result of the first part of the selection procedure will be communicated to the applicants until Mid-May 2025.

 • Selected candidates will be invited to participate in the second part of the selection procedure in Salzburg between 10th and 12th June 2025.